LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 A real life example would be when a movie has released they are delivered to the cinema weeks before they are actually airing.
 This can be helpful to check if there are any unforeseen issues with them.
 When the time comes they will then say this movie is airing come and see if so the user/member of the public can come and watch the film.

 http://3.9.14.9:8080/login?from=%2F

+## Jenkins

+### What is Jenkins?

+Jenkins is a very powerful open source automation server.
+It can automate the process of building, testing and deploying software which enables teams to quickly and reliably deliver software.

+### Why use Jenkins over other tools? (benefits, differences)

 ## Create a Jenkins Build